dattanirjhar/trip-it/README.md

 ### License

-This project uses a MIT License.
+This project uses a GNU General Public License.
 Visit `LICENCE.md` for more info